Skip to content

 Apple devices require an active internet connection and need to be able to reach an Apple service during attestation.
 This service is subject to rate limiting!

-Moreover, the hardware-bound key used to create an attestation statement cannot be used by the app for any cryptographic operations.
-Hence, there is no key attestation on iOS, but it can be emulated by creating a fresh keypair inside the Secure Enclave and feeding its public part into the data sent to Apple for attestation.
-If a valid attestation statement is revived that is bound to the key in this matter, the key can also be trusted to be created inside the Secure Enclave if the attestation statement indicates
+Moreover, the hardware-bound key used to create an attestation statement cannot be used by the app for general-purpose cryptographic operations outside App Attest assertions.
+There is no native key attestation on iOS, but it can be emulated by creating a fresh key pair inside the Secure Enclave and feeding its public key into the data sent to Apple for attestation.
+If a valid attestation statement is received that is bound to the key in this manner, the key can also be trusted to be created inside the Secure Enclave if the attestation statement indicates:

 Warning

 Since iOS only supports hardware attestation, it is impossible to use attestation on a simulator.
-Trying to do so will cause exceptions to be thrown or even cause app hangs or crashes!
+Trying to do so will cause exceptions or even app hangs or crashes.
 The same is true for biometric auth.

 Without attestation support in device simulators, automated testing becomes a bit more involved.
-The only way to support automated tests, is to override the default Apple trust anchor with a custom one, only valid for testing.
+The only way to support automated tests is to override the default Apple trust anchor with a custom one that is only valid for testing.
 The lack of simulator support also means that an attestation statement needs to be created manually.
 Warden Supreme currently does not support this out of the box, as Apple devices are very homogeneous.
-Thus, testing with one real device is usually representative for all Apple devices.
+As a result, testing with one real device is usually representative of all Apple devices.

 Info

-Neither enrolling new fingerprints (or in general) changing user authentication, factory-resetting a device, or uninstalling an app will invalidate keys.
+Neither enrolling new fingerprints (or, in general, changing user authentication), factory-resetting a device, nor uninstalling an app will invalidate keys on iOS.
 Hence, app developers must take measures to explicitly delete keys and check for remnants of old keys during an app's first start.